Get up to $4,190

 Grants + Rebates —

-Qualify for tax-free Ontario government
+Qualify for tax-free government

-rebates for home renovation, sent directly to you.
+grants for home renovation, sent directly to you.

 And that’s not all.